quick and easy ways to try your first hydroponic garden

 The water solution is filled only when you first put your plant in the system.
 As the plants grow the air pocket increases and the water decreases.

 If all is done well, the water will run out just as the plants are ready to harvest!

 This can truly be a set it up and forget it situation.

-What vegetables grow best in the Kratky method?
+What vegetables grow best with this system?